envato/github-pull-request-buildkite-plugin/README.md

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) that lets you open Github pull requests.

+Once opened the number identifying the new Github pull request will be stored in the build meta-data with key: `github-pull-request-plugin-number`.

 ## Example

 The only required configuration is the pull request title.
 In this case the